Swept up in the frenzy this month? Making lists and menus and plans?

 But the greatest gift of all is the present moment.

 That’s why it’s called the present.”

-“Yes, yes, I know all this,” you’re thinking.
-“I try to be present, yet something always seems to pull me off track.
+“Yes, Sage, I know this,” you’re thinking.
+“I TRY to be present, yet something always seems to pull me off track.
 What can I do?”

 As my gift to you this month, allow me to present you with: